UniPart: Part-Level 3D Generation with Unified 3D Geom-Seg Latents: Experiments

 \paragraph{Whole-level Generation Results} Fig.~\ref{fig:seg_df} visualizes some sampled outputs by the first-stage whole-level diffusion model to demonstrate its effectiveness.
 Accepting various types of object images as input, our whole-level DiT generates high-quality global geometry together with consistent part-level latent segmentations, indicating reliable synthesis of both object shape and part segmentation.

 \paragraph{Part-level Generation Results} We present both quantitative and qualitative evaluations of the final part-level generation produced by \methodName, and compare against baseline methods, including HoloPart~\cite{yang2025holopart}, OmniPart~\cite{yang2025omnipart}, PartCrafter~\cite{lin2025partcrafter}, PartPacker~\cite{tang2025partpacker}, and XPart~\cite{yan2025xpart}.
-Qualitative results are provided in Tab.~\ref{tab:comp_numerical}.
+Quantitative results are provided in Tab.~\ref{tab:abo_eval}.
 Our \methodName outperforms all other competitors consistently on all metrics (i.e., CD and F-Score with two distinct thresholds), which shows our method produces final objects with higher geometric quality and better alignment to the ground truth.
+Due to the space limitation, we include the quantitative segmentation comparison in the appendix.
 We further provide qualitative results in Fig.~\ref{fig:part_results}, which illustrates that our \methodName can generate more reasonable part segmentations and higher-quality part geometries.
-Some other part-level generations are visualized in Fig.~\ref{fig:more_res_supp}.
+Some other part-level generations are visualized in Fig.~\ref{fig:more_res}.
 More visual results are shown in the teaser figure and supplementary materials.